hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 The BlockCache keeps blocks that are currently relevant, tracked by the last time the block was accessed.
-Periodically, the blocks that have not been accessed recently are purged from the block cache.
-The time horizon for purging and the frequency of purging are either configured or determined automatically based on the average block time of the system.
+Periodically, the blocks that have not been accessed recently are purged from the block cache, but only if none of the other blocks in the BlockCache reference those blocks as predecessors.

 The Completer
 =============